hiphophammer/bdi/README.md

 This web app stores user input on Supabase and display using Next.js.
 The app is currently deployed on Vercel.

-Please refer to this [document](https://playbookxr.notion.site/Backend-Developer-Interview-98373affa69a41ee8960e02e5427f466) for additional details.

 [Test deployment](https://bdi-b23lo55g4-hiphophammer.vercel.app/)
 Note: the data will be displayed upon click of submission button